hojinyoon/practice/README.md

 ## Data Sources
 - Calcium dataset (provided in assignment)
 - Airport data manually constructed from assignment context
+- 'chatgptPlot.png': generic ChatGPT output image used in the GenAI comparison section

 ## Project Plan
 The project focuses on: